mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/3-interceptors.md

 An `Interceptor` is a lifecycle component that can be used to modify the request or response before or after the request is processed by the controller or endpoint.

+Interceptors are useful for binding data to the request context, transforming the request or response, and other tasks that need to be executed before or after the endpoint.

 ## Execution

 Interceptors are executed in two phases: